jfc2113/MicrowaveLineFitter/README.md

 noise levels.
 If all tunings have the same noise level in the intensity units you are using, they can be treated as a single section).

 FullCode requires a spectrum input in standard ascii format with frequency and baseline subtracted intensity.
-The file 'K6\_fullSpec.txt', provided with the scripts, is in the correct format.
+The file 'K6_fullSpec.txt', provided with the scripts, is in the correct format.
 If the user chooses to perform line identification, the script requires files containing recombination line or molecular line data output in csv format from any spectral line catalog.
 The line data should be formatted similarly to the files 'recombLines.csv' and 'molecularLines.csv', provided.
 If your source has recombination lines, we recommend preserving the file name of 'recombLines.csv', but including lines that are relevant for your frequency range.
 All csv files read into the code should be text csv files with unicode UTF-8 characters and a colon (:) as the field delimiter.
 The code outputs csv file data with this format as well.

-FullCode plots the full data spectrum with the line fits overlaid and can output a csv file containing Gaussian line fits and line identifications.
-This output file is named
-ALLFITS_(r).csv, where (r) is the name of the source or region targeted.
+FullCode plots the full data spectrum with the line fits overlaid, marking the location of spectral lines near the line fits from input line data.
+It also can output a csv file containing Gaussian line fits and possible line assignments.
+This output file is named ALLFITS_(r).csv, where (r) is the name of the source or region targeted.
 It contains:

 1. Gaussian line fit parameters (height, center frequency, and width in frequency units) of all features.

 2. two measures of the quality of the fit.
 First, the rms residual between the data and the fit; second, for 1-component fits, the file provides the offset between the frequency at which the data has its maximum absolute value and the Gaussian center frequency.
-Fits with abnormally large values may be suspect.
+Fits with abnormally large values are likely suspect.

 3. the `bin' indicates how the line was handled in Gfit.GauFit.
 Lines with bin = 0 are 1-component fits that were deemed appropriate.
 Lines with bin = 1 are 2-component fits that were found to be reasonable.
 For lines with bin = 2, the data significantly differed from the best 1-component fit obtained, however Gfit.GauFit was unable to obtain a reasonable 2-component fit and therefore used the best 1-component fit obtained.
 These should be inspected and possibly re-fit manually.
 For bin = 3 lines, the residual between the data and the fit is significantly larger than the noise level of the spectrum.
 These should be inspected and possibly re-fit manually.
 Bin = 5 lines are entirely unreasonable, with very broad line widths or unreasonable line heights.
 They are used as placeholders to enable the code to proceed, and they will need to be re-fit.
-Of 617 components used to fit the spectrum towards K6, 360 have bin = 0, 242 have bin = 1, 1 has bin = 2, 12 have bin = 3, and 2 have bin = 5.
+Of 617 components used to fit the spectrum towards K6, 360 have bin = 0, 242 have bin = 1, one has bin = 2, 12 have bin = 3, and two have bin = 5.

 4. possible atomic or molecular carriers of the detected Gaussian features.
 The output file lists any transitions from the input recombLines.csv and molecularLines.csv files that are within a specified velocity range of the detected features.
 These can be prioritized before running VelocityFileMaker.py to obtain the final line results.